TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 ::::::

 The second proof has a geometric flavour.
+Open it if you are interested.

-::::::{prf:proof}
+::::::{dropdown} Second proof of&nbsp;{prf:ref}`Prop:Eigenvalues:DiagbleVersusEigenvectors`

 First we show that diagonalizability implies the existence of $n$ linearly independent eigenvectors.